robgaston/baygeo/_includes/index.md

 - **11:00AM:** check out 🚪➡️
 - **11:00AM-3:00PM:** [lunch 🌮🍴](#food), hack and debrief @ [99 Bottles of Beer on the Wall 🍺](https://www.google.com/maps/place/99+Bottles+Of+Beer+On+The+Wall/@36.9735678,-122.0288055,17z/data=!3m1!4b1!4m5!3m4!1s0x808e402628a41b47:0x49097c3499bea3de!8m2!3d36.9735678!4d-122.0266168)

+## Priorities

+While hacking, please keep in mind these priorities, in order of importance:
+1. Listen and learn
+2. Share knowledge and techniques
+3. Gain new knowledge/insights
+4. Have fun/team building
+5. Produce usable code for Arches

+Priorities #1-4 are **essential**.
+Priority #5 would be nice to have.

 ## Goals 💯

 The broad goal of this hack trip is to prototype some upcoming Arches features.